This section applies to all undergraduate students.

 This section applies to all undergraduate and graduate students except those enrolled in the School of Law.

 No semester examinations may be given before the examination period begins, and the time of the exam, as printed in the official final examination schedule, may not be changed.
 An instructor with a compelling need to deviate from this rule must secure the approval of the department chairman and the dean of the college in which the course is taught before announcing an alternative examination procedure to the students.
-No examinations may be given during the study days (no-class days) immediately preceding the final examination period.
+No substantial examinations may be given during the last class week or during the reading days and the no-class days included in the final examination period.
+An examination counting for more than 30 percent of the final course grade is considered to be substantial.
 A change in the meeting place for an examination may be made only with the approval of the registrar.

 In a course that extends over two semesters, when the subject is continuous, the second-semester final examination may include the subject matter of the first semester.